DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/WorkloadManagement/index.rst

   * PilotAgentsDB:
     PilotAgentsDB class is a front-end to the Pilot Agent Database.
     This database keeps track of all the submitted grid pilot jobs.
     It also registers the mapping of the DIRAC jobs to the pilot agents.

-  * PilotsLoggingDB:
-    PilotsLoggingDB class is a front-end to the Pilots Logging Database.
-    This database keeps track of all the submitted grid pilot jobs.
-    It also registers the mapping of the DIRAC jobs to the pilot agents.